 Paniman Beach – an abandoned paradise

 There was a small kiosk nearby that was manned by two caretakers.
 We tried to glean some info from them but they didn’t speak very good English.
 Therefore, we weren’t able to get too much information from them about this place.
 However, it was pretty apparent that like neighbouring Puerto Azul and Caysubic, this was a totally abandoned beach resort.

 We didn’t have too much time to investigate the place much further.
 However, there was an area where it looked like there was, or had been, some form of accommodation.
 Needless to say, there isn’t too much point visiting this place unless you were totally self-prepared.
 You may be able to get away with sitting on the beach for a couple of hours, but not much more.
 We were not approached to pay an entrance fee while we were there.
 However, I’m sure if we hadn’t arrived looking to settle down, the caretakers would have approached us to leave or stay (with a small fee).
-You can check out more by watching my video here.
+You can check out more by watching my short vlog.

 Worth a look if you have the time

 So if you’re feeling a bit adventurous, you can check out a nice beach 60 kms from Manila.
 It may be totally abandoned, but this might be the place for you.
 Just tell the guards at the main gate you want to have a look at the golf course.
 Then they may let you through as easily as they did us.